 - Restless sleep

 If you or a loved one show one or more of the above symptoms, a sleep analysis study is recommended.
 Early intervention of sleep apnea can help prevent secondary health conditions from developing.
+We can work with your physician to obtain a proper medical diagnosis for a sleep-related disorder such as sleep apnea.
+If considered an alternative, we offer convenient, comfortable treatment with custom oral appliances.

 Oral Sleep Appliance Therapy